Press CV Downloads Facebook Contact

 The search for new rooms for art, fresh air, possibilities and challenges also led her deeply into the Norwegian woods.
 February 2007 she fell in love with two houses from the late 1800’s and conceived the idea of making the place into an arena for art production in all fields.
 The houses by the lake Selbusjøen were restored, and named Sjøbygda Kunstnarhus.
 The heart of the concept was the international Sjøbygda Artist in Residence (AiR), Sjøbygdafestivalen and work shops for youths and children.
 Great artists like Paal Nilssen Love, Lisa C.B Lie, Pia Maria Roll, Sidsel Endresen, Bjarte Eike, Stian Westerhus, Lemur, Edvine Larssen -and many more- were doing great work there!
 Sadly Sjøbygda Kunstnarhus had to close down late autumn 2013, due to funding issues.

-Eldbjørg Raknes has been a teacher at the NTNU Jazz Programme, Trondheim, since 1994.
-Since 2012: 50% Associate Professor.
+Eldbjørg Raknes has been a teacher at the Jazz Program, IMU, NTNU Trondheim, since 1994.
+Now: Professor.

 Eldbjørg has received several nominations and prizes through the years, among them: Norwegian Jazz Federation’s BUDDY prize (2011), Radka Toneffs Minnnepris (2011), NOPA´s Kardemommestipendet (composition, 2000) and Rolf Gammleng prisen (jazz albums, 2012).